Ray Jauch

 Ray Jauch (/jɔːk/ YAWK; born February 11, 1938) is an American former gridiron football player and coach.
-He was head coach in the Canadian Football League (CFL), the United States Football League (USFL), and the Arena Football League.
+He was head coach in the Canadian Football League (CFL), the United States Football League (USFL), and the Arena Football League (AFL).
 He won 127 regular season games in the CFL, the sixth highest win total by a head coach in the league's history.